 - 1/2 cup butter

-- Add sour cream and cream cheese and mix well until cream cheese is melted and thoroughly mixed in.
+- Add in sour cream and cream cheese and blend/mash again.

 - Serve immediately with 1/2 cup of butter on top.or turn crock pot to warm and let sit in crock pot until ready to use.